MosesSupposes/Purescript-By-Example/text/chapter10.md

 In this section, we will see how we can use the `Foreign` library to turn untyped data into typed data, with the correct runtime representation for its type.

-The code for this chapter builds on the address book example from chapter 8, by adding a Save button at the bottom of the form.
-When the Save button is clicked, the state of the form is serialized to JSON and stored in local storage.
-When the page is reloaded, the JSON document is retrieved from local storage and parsed.
+The code for this chapter demonstrates how a record can be serialized to JSON and stored in / retrieved from local storage.

 The `Main` module defines a type for the saved form data: